 Rules for child support in Idaho

-The court may decide to order one or both parents to give child support to a child or children until the age of 18, without regard to any marital misconduct.
-It would be based upon these following factors:
+The court may decide to order one or both parents to give child support to a child or children without regard to any marital misconduct, based upon the following factors:

 Any existing financial resources of the child;